wangonya/wangonya.com/content/blog/on-disabling-javascript/index.md

 Of course it's going to be a pain to turn off JS by default and manually enable it whenever I visit a site I need and find that it just won't work unless I have it enabled.
 But I'll try it out for a while and see how it goes.

-Side note: I also learnt about [Punycode](https://en.wikipedia.org/wiki/Punycode) on that site, so - worth the visit.
+Side note: I also learned about [Punycode](https://en.wikipedia.org/wiki/Punycode) on that site, so - worth the visit.